Testosterone Strokes and Blood Clots

 - Pulmonary Embolism

 Testosterone Blood Clot or Stroke Lawsuits

-Many of these men or their loved ones have filed testosterone lawsuits for injuries caused by replacement therapy.
-Some testosterone settlements have been offered but more lawsuits remain in federal, state and local courts and more may be expected.
+Many men or loved ones of those who used testosterone replacement for “Low-T” and who may have taken the medication without understanding risks have filed testosterone lawsuits for blood clots, stroke or other serious side effects Some testosterone settlements have been offered but more lawsuits remain in federal, state and local courts and more may be expected.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.